Greenie10/greenie10.github.io/react_to_mongo.md

 This project was started so many times, caught in a never ending Groundhog Day of GitHub repositories.
 Luckily I was gradually nudged off the merry-go-round by smart colleagues.

-(This is _very much_ a work in progress... therefore unfit for human consumption just yet)
+(This is _very much_ a work in progress.
+It is simply stepped notes, with very little explanation.
+Explanation will be in the write up for each section.)

 ## Roadmap